ra397/chronoslider/README.md

 # ChronoSlider
 A lightweight, configurable timeline component for selecting date ranges.
-Supports multiple zoom levels, drag-to-pan, and is responsive to screen.
+Supports multiple zoom levels, drag-to-pan, and is responsive to container size.

 ## Demo
 [Try on CodePen]()